aquasecurity/trivy-operator/docs/configuration-auditing/index.md

 continuously assess build artifacts, workloads, and infrastructure against configuration hardening standards to remediate any violations.

-Starboard configuration audit capabilities are purpose-built for Kubernetes environments.
-In particular, Starboard Operator continuously checks images, workloads, and Kubernetes infrastructure components against common configurations security standards and generates detailed assessment reports, which are then stored in the default Kubernetes database.
+trivy-operator configuration audit capabilities are purpose-built for Kubernetes environments.
+In particular, trivy Operator continuously checks images, workloads, and Kubernetes infrastructure components against common configurations security standards and generates detailed assessment reports, which are then stored in the default Kubernetes database.